4Subsea/waveresponse-python/docs/user_guide/concepts_utils/grid.rst

     freq, dirs, vals = grid(freq_hz=True, degrees=True)

-Interpolation of the grid values is provided by the :meth:`~scarlet_lithium.Grid.interpolate`
+Interpolation of the grid values is provided by the :meth:`~waveresponse.Grid.interpolate`
 method:

 .. code-block:: python